opea-project/artwork/README.md

 # 'Powered by OPEA' guidelines
 The purpose of the 'Powered by OPEA' logo is to denote usage and development of OPEA solutions as follows when:
-- creating custom PoCs or use cases using OPEA
+- creating custom Proof of Concepts (PoCs) or use cases using OPEA
 - creating customer-driven solutions that have hosted/managed services using OPEA
-- using OPEA documentation or code for a node and/or Kubernetes cluster on-prem or CSPs
+- using OPEA documentation or code for a node and/or Kubernetes cluster on-prem or Cloud Service Providers (CSPs)
-- co-developing new custom E2E GenAI solutions as may appear as hosted services via CSP marketplaces
+- co-developing new custom End-to-End (E2E) GenAI solutions as may appear as hosted services via CSP marketplaces

 Please let us know when you use the logo with a quick email to info@opea.dev